How is your Facebook community management going?

 - Focus on your ideal clients

 When you think about, a Facebook community is a win/win for everyone.
-You have the power to choose who to invite and who gets in, and only those truly interested in your product would want a part of it in the first place.
+You have the power to choose who to invite and who gets in, and only those truly interested in your product or who are actively involved in your industry or vertical would want a part of it in the first place.

-You’re exchanging time and attention in return for theirs.
+And as a Facebook group admin, remember that you’re exchanging your time and attention in return for theirs.
 It’s a free platform to share ideas and collect feedback from those that matter the most to your brand.

 - Social proof

-By definition, social proof is “a psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior for a given situation.”
+By definition, social proof is “ the psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior for a given situation.”

-So if people see your brand runs a popular Facebook Group with a big number of active members, they’ll unintentionally assign more authority to your business.
+So if people see your brand runs a popular Facebook Group with a big number of active members, they’ll unintentionally assign more authority to your business and be more likely to interact with your company and ultimately buy your products.

 We’ve covered why you need a Facebook Community, now let’s take a look at how you build one.

-Naturally, this will be determined by what your product or service and your target audience.
+Naturally, this will be determined by what your product or service is, the industry you are in, and your target audience.

 For example, if you’re a digital marketing consultant who works primarily with small startups, you’ll want your group to be dedicated to providing valuable tips about how to grow an online process, brand yourself, and create brand awareness.